-When you think about it, living off the grid is more than being self-sufficient.
-You are actually shifting to a whole new lifestyle.
-It may take a long while for you to realize that somehow a day or a week is less stressful than it used to be.
-This is especially true with people who have lived in the city for long.
+Living off the grid is about more than being self-sufficient.
+It’s about shifting to a whole new lifestyle.
+It takes a while to get used to!
+Eventually, you realize that your days are less stressful than they used to be – especially if you lived in a city.

-Whereas you used to depend on technology for everything, and had to work long hours to pay for it to work for you, suddenly you have to rely on yourself for your own needs and it doesn’t feel as complicated and exhausting.
-Time seems to slow down, a big change since you are so used to joining the rat race, every single day.
-Getting off the grid can give you the feeling of having more power and control over your life.
+Whereas you used to depend on technology for everything (and had to work long hours to pay for it to work for you), suddenly you have to rely on yourself for your own needs.
+Amazingly, it doesn’t feel as complicated and exhausting anymore.
+Time seems to slow down.
+Getting off the grid gives you more power and control over your own life.

 Necessary Items For Living Off the Grid

 In an overly dramatic turn of events, The United States Government was able to pass a budget for the next fiscal year… at the very last minute.
 I’m sure I’m not the only one who truly feared a Government shutdown was going to happen.
 Thankfully, I was wrong!
 However, I am still thinking about what could have happened if the Government shutdown had occurred.

 Typically, Government shutdowns do not last more than a few days.
 My question is, what would happen if the Government shutdown for many months?
 Considering the fragility of our economy and (arguably) our society, would the U.S. have collapsed?

 What if the ‘Essentials’ stop going to work?
 What happens next?
 Now is the time to prepare.
 We obviously can’t always depend on other people to take care of us.
 If we become completely self-sufficient then we would not have to worry whether or not the Government shutdown would affect us.
 Let’s make a list of what you would need in order to survive ‘off the grid’ for a few months.

 Aside from being fully prepared for a world without order, going off the grid can do wonders for your mental health.